 You chug a bottle of water, because it’s Vietnam and let’s be real, it’s humid.

 You visit one of the countless tailors and dress stalls and decide to purchase one because you’re on vacation and it’s awesome in that it’s a souvenir that you can wear.
 Treat yourself.

-As you go to bed, with the “No noise, no durian, no prostitutes” sign above your door, you smile, knowing that even though you’re a foreigner here in Hoi An, Vietnam, it’s starting to feel a little bit more like home.”
+As you go to bed, you smile, knowing that even though you’re a foreigner here in Hoi An, Vietnam, it’s starting to feel a little bit more like home.”